pedroteles17/MLMutualFunds/README.md

 # Folder Contents

-* raw_data/{data}_{active_or_canceled}.xlsx: Because some data extraction limits existed, we had to download the data in multiple batches.
-The first part of the file name indicates which data point we are extracting (NAV, AUM, etc.), and the second part indicates if (at the time of the data extraction) the fund was active or already canceled.

-* raw_data/registration_data.xlsx: Registration data regarding each fund.
-Here we have, for example, the inception date, the fund's unique identifier, name, asset manager, etc.

-* raw_data/ten_remaining_funds.xlsx: Because some data extraction limits existed, we couldn't extract ten funds in the same batches as the others.
-For that reason, these funds are presented in a separate file.

-* clean_data/nefin.xlsx: NEFIN data about risk factors and risk free rate.

 * 00_setup.R: Script to install and load all the required packages (latest  version).

 * 01_clean_data.R: Takes the raw data and clean it.
 This cleaned data will be stored as .rds files in the folder clean_data.